 Finally, Enrique de Bertemati reunited the two properties and offer them to the Church for the use of the Sisters of Mary Immaculate in 1942.

-After restoration in the early 2000s, today, the Bertemati Palace is the headquarter of the Diocese of Asidonia-Jerez.
+After restoration in the early 2000s, today, the Bertemati Palace is the headquarters of the Diocese of Asidonia-Jerez.

 Palacio de los Condes de Puerto Hermoso